Doanh-dev/Project3SE4348/devlog.md

 ### 12/8/2024 9:22 pm
 The create command was fail and I found out the error is wrong type when create a file
     in the commandHandler.py program

+### 12/8/2024 9:35 pm
+The insert in the btree has problem, the problame probally handle the node not problay